kmkr/splendid-nudibranch/content.md

 Loc		Anilao, The Philippines
 Latin	Miamira alleni
 Tags	nudibranch 2014
-Desc	What looks like a piece of coral is actually a slug slowly moving on the reef.
+Desc	What looks like a piece of coral is actually a slug.

 DSC04200.jpg